-The Court has one fiduciary fund: the Restitution Fund.
+The Court has two fiduciary funds: the Restitution Fund and the Registry of Court Fund.

 The funds financial statements can be found immediately following the government-wide financial statements.

 Notes to the Financial Statements

 The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
 The notes to the financial statements can be found immediately following the fund financial statements.